pic

 (6, 1)

-Julia additionally provides the function max and min, which respectively return the maximum and minimum of its arguments.
-These functions are particularly useful when applied in binary operations.
+Julia additionally provides the function max and min, which respectively return the maximum and minimum of their arguments.
+These functions are particularly useful for binary operations.

 x = 3